Nigerians vote for powerful governor posts amid some unrest

 Three such centers were burned in Ebonyi, said the Center for Democracy and Development, one of the major local organizations monitoring the election.
 It said election materials were destroyed and 75 polling units were affected.

-The AP witnessed vote-buying in Delta state in the south, with votes going for as little as 1,000 naira ($2.80).
+The AP also witnessed vote-buying in Delta state in the south, with votes going for as little as 1,000 naira.

-Turnout in some areas was reported to be low.
-The turnout in the presidential election was 35 percent, continuing a downward trend.
-Both that election and Saturday's vote were delayed by a week in a last-minute decision as the electoral commission cited numerous logistical problems in a country of some 190 million people and poor infrastructure.

 Follow Africa news at https://twitter.com/AP_Africa